The Nebull

 Why would you choose this faith?

 Choosing The Nebull as your deity might be driven by a desire to understand and manipulate the complexities of the mind or a need to explore the darkest corners of your own psyche.
 Perhaps you're a scholar drawn to his forbidden knowledge or a healer willing to tread where others fear.
 This faith might also appeal to those who have been shunned by society, offering a place of acceptance and understanding.
-Barbarians, sorcerers, and warlocks are most common among The Nebull worshiping adventurers, but anyone fascinated by the intricacies of the mind, such as psychologists, medics, and negotiators, may also find themselves drawn to this faith.

 Holy Symbol

 The symbol on the cover of the Path of the Mind, known as the Dissolution, is a humanoid bust sliced in three.
 The first piece looks longingly, the second monstrous and in pain, and the third is crying.
 The Dissolution has become a universal symbol of mental health awareness, featured in many modern medical textbooks.
-Those who openly wear the symbol are considered unstable or a danger to society.
-An older tradition, still followed on the continents Erimata and Zan'deil, is to tattoo the symbol on such individuals as a warning.

 Associated Religions

 The Nebull is not worshiped as part of any major religion, instead each one warns against him.
-Despite his evil reputation, his teachings on the mind are still used, and it is believed he followed The Calling.
+Despite his evil reputation, his teachings on the mind are still used, and it is believed he followed the Calling.